-And because there’s no cure, getting your loved one the proper treatment early is the best way to improve his chances of managing the illness.
+Schizophrenia is a serious mental illness that affects a person’s thinking, emotions, relationships, and decision making.
+And because there’s no cure, getting the proper treatment early is the best way to improve chances of managing the illness.

-Your loved one’s treatment will center on managing his symptoms.
-To do that, he’ll probably need to take medication for an open-ended period of time, possibly even for life.
-Psychotherapy, a kind of talk therapy, will likely also be a big part of the plan to help him understand and manage his symptoms.
-There’s more than one kind of psychotherapy, so you’ll want to know what’s involved.
+Schizophrenia treatment will center on managing the person’s symptoms.
+To do that, they’ll probably need to take medication for an open-ended period of time, possibly even for life.
+Psychotherapy, a kind of talk therapy, will likely also be a big part of the plan to help them understand and manage their symptoms.
+There’s more than one kind of psychotherapy and many types of medications, so you’ll want to know what’s involved.

 Types of Psychotherapy